It would seem that menstrual cups are a recent fad – a new product that’s only just making its way from crunchy, alternate users into mainstream use.

 Like anything new, it can take some time and practice before you’re a Master Jedi cup user.
 Here are some tips that will help you become a pro in no time.

 - Having said that, your cervix height can help determine which brand of cup is right for you.
+(Juju has different sizes depending on cervix height).
 Your cervix moves during your cycle, but generally speaking, if you have a high cervix (hard to reach or cannot be reached at all), a longer cup is best for you.
 If you have a low cervix (sits just inside your vagina about an inch or so), a shorter cup may be best.
 If you have an average cervix, most menstrual cups are good to use.
 Check out this article on finding your cervix height.

 - Most brands of cup come in two sizes – check the sizing chart on your chosen cup’s website and get the size that’s right for you.